boldflight/BibleConverter/test_EPUB/output/josh.md

 ### Tribal Lands East of the Jordan

-[8] The other half of Manasseh, Reuben, and Gad received their allotted tribal lands on east side of the Jordan, just as Moses, the Lord’s servant, had assigned them.
+[8] The other half of Manasseh, Reuben, and Gad received their allotted tribal lands on east side of the Jordan, just as Moses, the **Lord**’s servant, had assigned them.
 [9] Their territory started from Aroer (on the edge of the Arnon Valley), included the city in the middle of the valley, the whole plain of Medeba as far as Dibon, [10] and all the cities of King Sihon of the Amorites who ruled in Heshbon, and ended at the Ammonite border.
 [11] Their territory also included Gilead, Geshurite and Maacathite territory, all Mount Hermon, and all Bashan to Salecah— [12] the whole kingdom of Og in Bashan, who ruled in Ashtaroth and Edrei.
 (He was one of the few remaining Rephaites.)
 Moses defeated them and took their lands.
 [13] But the Israelites did not conquer the Geshurites and Maacathites; Geshur and Maacah live among Israel to this very day.
-[14] However, Moses did not assign land as an inheritance to the Levites; their inheritance is the sacrificial offerings made to the Lord God of Israel, as he instructed them.
+[14] However, Moses did not assign land as an inheritance to the Levites; their inheritance is the sacrificial offerings made to the **Lord** God of Israel, as he instructed them.
 [15] Moses assigned land to the tribe of Reuben by its clans.
 [16] Their territory started at Aroer (on the edge of the Arnon Valley) and included the city in the middle of the valley, the whole plain of Medeba, [17] Heshbon and all its surrounding cities on the plain, including Dibon, Bamoth Baal, Beth Baal Meon,